FullByte/FullByte.github.io/docs/index.md

 The content may appear random as it is basically everything I find interesting and noteworthy. ```¯\_(ツ)_/¯``` Use the navigation on the left to find the topics of interest or try the search bar with a keyword.

 The content of this site is mainly written in english aside of some very few german posts.

-I hope you appreciate the lack of adds, pop-ups and 3rd party dependencies.
+I hope you appreciate the lack of adds and pop-ups.
 Enjoy the content and find your visit worthwhile :)

 Regards,
 0xfab1